bryanz35/movie-color-mood-analysis/results.md

 benchmark from Wei et al. but well above chance.
 The t-SNE embedding shows visible clustering of mood categories in palette space, particularly for *mysterious* and *peaceful* scenes.
-This work demonstrates that scene-level CIELAB palette features carry a measurable mood signal in a single, color-intentional film, while also surfacing the practical limits of single-film, single-annotator corpora.
+This work demonstrates that scene-level color palette features carry a measurable mood signal.

-The relationship between film color and audience emotion has long been treated as established craft knowledge by directors, cinematographers, and colorists, but it has only recently become tractable as a quantitative research target.
+The relationship between film color and audience emotion has long been treated as established craft knowledge by directors, cinematographers, and colorists, but it has only recently become viable as a quantitative research target.
-Modern shot boundary detectors (Souček & Lokoč, 2020) and per-scene palette extractors (Kim & Choi, 2020) make it feasible to reduce a feature-length film into a sequence of compact color descriptors at scene granularity.
+Modern shot boundary detectors (Souček & Lokoč, 2020) and per-scene palette extractors (Kim & Choi, 2020) make it feasible to reduce a feature-length film into a sequence of compact color descriptors for each scene.
 Earlier work by Wei et al. (2004) established the eight-category mood taxonomy used here and reported approximately 80% classification accuracy on live-action films using a Movie Palette Histogram representation and an SVM classifier.
-More recent digital-humanities work from the ERC FilmColors project (Flueckiger & Halter, 2020) argues for CIELAB over RGB or HSV on the grounds that Euclidean distance in CIELAB approximates perceptual color difference (ΔE), which is the relevant quantity when relating color to a perceptual outcome such as mood.
+More recent work from the ERC FilmColors project (Flueckiger & Halter, 2020) argues for CIELAB over RGB or HSV on the grounds that Euclidean distance in CIELAB approximates perceptual color difference (ΔE), which is the relevant quantity when relating color to a perceptual outcome such as mood.

-This study takes those choices as fixed and asks a narrower question: given a single film with deliberate color design, how much of the per-scene mood label is recoverable from the per-scene CIELAB palette alone?
-The contribution of this paper is threefold: an end-to-end open-source pipeline from raw video to per-scene color features, a hand-annotated mood corpus over 1,015 scenes from a single feature film, and an evaluation of three complementary statistical views (per-feature significance tests, supervised classification, and unsupervised palette embedding) of the color-mood relationship in that corpus.
+This study builds on top of these works and aims to research how well mood labels can be identified from solely color palette.
+This works constructs an end-to-end pipeline from raw video to color analysis and mood identification, using [placeholder].

 ## 1 Methodology